-One issue that has been raised relates to whether the defendants should be tried in absentia, if the Government of Iraq refuses to hand any party indicted and thereby violate the U.N.
+One issue that has been raised relates to whether the defendants should be tried in absentia. if the Government of Iraq refuses to hand any party indicted and thereby violate the U.N.
 Resolution.
 Since the proposed Tribunal is partially based on the Nuremberg precedent, the INC notes that at Nuremberg, one defendant - Bormann - was tried in absentia.
 Thus, there is a precedent for a trial in absentia.
 The second view holds that indictments should be handed down; and if and when the indictees come within the jurisdiction of the Tribunal then the trial shall commence.
 The INC endorses the first view, namely that trials should commence, even in absentia.
-If during that period, the indictees come within the jurisdiction of the Tribunal, then they will be allowed to participate in the proceedings.
+If during that period, the indictees come within the jurisdiction of the proceedings.